cinzas/magisk-gpay-wearos-downgrade/README.md

 # Readme

 This is a magisk module for Android Wear OS.

 It will downgrade Google Pay for a versions that will not block you based on the country.

-Because Google disable the app everytime it detects, it runs automatically enables the app every 2 hours.
+Because Google disable the app everytime it detects, it runs automatically and enables the app every 2 hours.

 Should be enought for daily usage.

 # Install: